Flevy Management Insights Q&A

 David Tang | Key Account Management

-This article provides a detailed response to: How do you measure the ROI of Key Account Management initiatives, and what metrics are most indicative of long-term success?
-For a comprehensive understanding of Key Account Management, we also include relevant case studies for further reading and links to Key Account Management best practice resources.
+This article provides a detailed response to: How Do You Measure Key Account Management ROI?
+[Complete 5-Metric Framework] For a comprehensive understanding of Key Account Management, we also include relevant case studies for further reading and links to Key Account Management templates.

 Before we begin, let's review some important management concepts, as they relate to this question.